Sriiinini/CovidSG-Project/README.md

 Due to the confidential nature of my actual work, I've employed public datasets available online, which sources data from daily Press Releases on the Covid-19 situation in Singapore.

 ## Data Sources:
-- [COVID-19 Singapore](https://data.world/hxchua/covid-19-singapore) - Time series data on Covid-19 cases in Singapore (includes confirmed, discharged, hospitalised, deaths and imported cases)
+- [COVID-19 Singapore](https://data.world/hxchua/covid-19-singapore) - Time series data on Covid-19 cases in Singapore (includes confirmed, discharged, hospitalised cases etc.)
 - [Covid-19 Deaths in Singapore](https://data.world/tws4793/covid-19-deaths-singapore) - Summary of all deaths attributable to complications from Covid-19.

 ## Key Highlights: